poipoiyo/Book-Review/WindowsKernelProgramming/CH7/README.md

 - For read requests, it zeros out the provided buffer.
 - For write requests, it just consumes the provided buffer, similar to a classic null device.

 The driver will use Direct I/O so as not to incur the overhead of copies, as the buffers provided by client can potentially be very large.

 ## Using a Precompiled Header
-Precompiled headers is a Visual Studio feature that helps with faster compilation times.

-The precompiled header is a header file that has `#include` statements for headers that rarely change, such as `ntddk.h` for drivers.

-The precompiled header is compiled once, stored in internal binary format, and used in subsequent compilations, which become considerably faster.

-### Step
 - Add a new header file to the project and call it `pch.h`.
 This file will serve as the precompiled header.
 Add all rarely-changing `#includes` here:
 ```C++